 - (1) Courses numbered 000-099 do not carry academic credit but do count for tuition and load.
-In general, the 000-level courses are for preparatory work that does not count toward a degree. - (2) Courses numbered 100-199 are intended primarily for freshmen and correspond to entry-level work.
-They may be taken by sophomores, juniors, and seniors.
-In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit. - (3) Courses numbered 200-299 are intended for lower division students who satisfy the published prerequisite(s), if any.
-Transfer credit from 2-year colleges around the state would correspond to 100 and 200-level offerings.
-In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit.

-- (4) Courses numbered 300-399 are intended primarily for juniors and seniors who satisfy published prerequisite(s), if any.
-Transfer work from a community college does not correspond to these numbers.
-In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit. - (5) Courses numbered 400-499 are available for credit for upper division undergraduate students and typically for graduate students. - (6) Courses numbered 500-599 are intended for graduate and professional school students.
-Certain seniors, with Graduate College approval, may enroll for credit. - (7) Courses numbered 600-799 are available for certain professional school courses with restricted enrollments.
-These courses apply primarily to law and veterinary programs.
+In general, the 000-level courses are for preparatory work that does not count toward a degree. - (2) Courses numbered 100-199 are lower level undergraduate courses.
+In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit. - (3) Courses numbered 200-299 are lower level undergraduate courses intended for students who satisfy the published prerequisite(s), if any.
+In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit. - (4) Courses numbered 300-399 are upper level undergraduate courses intended for students who satisfy published prerequisite(s), if any.
+In certain instances they may be taken by graduate students to make up undergraduate deficiencies, but they may not be taken for graduate credit. - (5) Courses numbered 400-499 are upper level undergraduate and graduate courses. - (6) Courses numbered 500-599 are graduate level courses. - (7) Courses numbered 600-799 are professional and select graduate courses.
+These courses apply primarily to law, medical, and veterinary programs.